Azure-Samples/cargotracker-liberty-aks/README.md

 # Deploy Cargo Tracker to Open Liberty on Azure Kubernetes Service (AKS)

-This quickstart shows you how to deploy an existing Liberty application to AKS using Liberty on AKS solution templates.
+This sample shows you how to deploy an existing Liberty application to AKS using Liberty on AKS solution templates.
 When you're finished, you can continue to manage the application via the Azure CLI or Azure Portal.

 Cargo Tracker is a Domain-Driven Design Jakarta EE application.
-The application is built with Maven and deployed to Open Liberty running in Azure Kubernetes Service (AKS).
-This [quickstart](https://learn.microsoft.com/azure/aks/howto-deploy-java-liberty-app) uses the [official Azure offer for running Liberty on AKS](https://aka.ms/liberty-aks).
+The application is built with Maven and deployed to Open Liberty running on Azure Kubernetes Service (AKS).
 The application is exposed by Azure Application Gateway service.
+For quickstart uses the [official Azure offer for running Liberty on AKS](https://aka.ms/liberty-aks), see [Deploy a Java application with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster](https://learn.microsoft.com/azure/aks/howto-deploy-java-liberty-app).

 * [Deploy Cargo Tracker to Open Liberty on Azure Kubernetes Service (AKS)]()
   * [Introduction](#introduction)